ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 ### Create a new S3 bucket for storing the kOps objects

 > In order to store the state of your cluster, and the representation of your cluster, we need to create a dedicated S3 bucket for <mark>kOps</mark> to use.
-The following <mark>create-bucket</mark> command creates a bucket named kops-ashu-bucket.
+The following <mark>create-bucket</mark> command creates a bucket named kops-ashu-storage bucket.

 ```
 aws s3api create-bucket \